Evolution Vestiges Fact, or Fiction?

 Smithsonian Evolution Storytelling

-Discovered in 1924 in South Africa, models of the skull have long since been duplicated for natural history museums as evidence for human evolution worldwide, including the Smithsonian.
-Found near Taung, South Africa, the lynchpin skull was tagged with the common name of Taung Child because of the fossil’s estimated age of 3 years, then later named Australopithecus africanus meaning the “southern ape from Africa.”
-Hollow’s new high-resolution CT scan images, however, undermine the long-held pre-Homo fossil status of the skull.
+Discovered in 1924 in South Africa, models of the skull have been duplicated for natural history museums worldwide, including the Smithsonian, as evidence of human evolution.
+Found near Taung, South Africa, the lynchpin skull was tagged with the common name of Taung Child because of the fossil’s estimated age of 3 years.
+It was later named Australopithecus africanus, meaning the “southern ape from Africa.”
+However, Hollow’s new high-resolution CT scan images undermine the long-held pre-Homo fossil status of the skull.

 Continue Reading